b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 And so it is!

 Köppl, Heidi (2008).
 'Establishing Appearances as Divine: Rongzom Chözang on Reasoning, Madhyamaka, and Purity'.
 Ithaca, New York: Snow Lion Publications.
 ISBN 9781559392884.

+Beer, Robert (1999).
+'The Encyclopedia of Tibetan Symbols and Motifs'.
+Boston, Massachusetts, U. S. A.: Shambala Publications, Inc. ISBN 9781570624162 (cloth)

 Biography: https://treasuryoflives.org/bo/biographies/view/Rongzom-Chokyi-Zangpo/6194 (Monday January 29, 2024)